cvc5/ethos/user_manual.md

 )
 ```

-> __Note:__ The Ethos automatically performs the above transformation on match terms for consistency.
+> __Note:__ The Ethos checker automatically performs the above transformation on match terms for consistency.
 In more general cases, if the body of the match term contains free variables, these are added to the argument list of the internally generated program.

 ### Example: Proof rule for transitivity of equality with a premise list